 Remote Sensing of Polar Terrestrial Systems

-on plant coverage, tree stand densities, steam and crown diameters, tree vitality status. see also Arctic Vegetation Analysis
+- in-situ plant coverage, tree stand densities, steam and crown diameters, tree vitality status and LAI.
+See also Arctic Vegetation Analysis

-chlorophyll, phytoplankton composition, cDOM, DOC. see also Arctic Lake Research
+- in-situ on chlorophyll, phytoplankton composition, cDOM, DOC.
+See also Arctic Lake Research

 - in-situ field spectrometry: Buchhorn & Petereit (AWI-Workshop) developed a transportable field goniometer for bi-directional spectral measurements (BRDF) in harsh terrain (AWI-Patent DE10-2011117713.A1).

 - satellite operational products from MODIS, MERIS, SENTINEL-3, optical satellite data from the Landsat, RapidEye and SENTINEL-2 satellite missions, SAR satellite data from the TDX and Sentinel-1 satellite missions (in cooperation with HGF-EDA, DLR and BGEO) and hyperspectral: AISA EAGLE airborne onboard AWI Polar-5, CHRIS-PROBA, EnMAP simulation (in cooperation with GFZ EnMAP).